ElementsProject/lightning/doc/lightning-sendonionmessage.7.md

 -----------

 The **sendonionmessage** RPC command can be used to send a message via the lightning network.
 These are currently used by *offers* to request and receive invoices.

-*hops* is an array of json objects: *id* as a public key of the node, and *tlv* contains a hexidecimal TLV to include.

 RETURN VALUE
 ------------